KyrietS/screen-to-good-quality-gif/README.md

 * [OBS Studio](https://obsproject.com/download) (free) - for capturing good quality MP4

 ## 1. Capture your screen with OBS Studio
-You can use any other tool that can capture your screen with good quality and saves the result to MP4 format.
+You can use any other tool that can capture your screen in good quality and save the result to MP4 format.
 You can capture your screen with 60 FPS too!

 ## 2. Open ScreenToGif
 ### 2.1.
 Open the Editor